Health Careers

 This is usually an option for those with some clinical experience.
 However, in some cases it is possible to start an academic research career directly after registration.
 A first step could be an internship, designed to help you prepare for working in a research environment, or a Master's degree.

-Find out more about Clinical Academic Medicine [3] and see our information below about the HEE/NIHR Integrated Clinical Academic (ICA) Programme [4].
+Find out more about clinical academic careers across all healthcare professions on the Clinical Academic Training and Careers Hub (CATCH) website [4] and see our information below about the HEE/NIHR Integrated Clinical Academic (ICA) Programme [5].

-You can find out more about research generally on the National Institute for Health Research website [5].
+You can find out more about research generally on the National Institute for Health and Care Research website [6].

 It is formed of five elements, plus a mentorship scheme: